 The spaceplate, an optical element, can replace the distances between lenses.
 This element would occupy a physical thickness while propagating light for an effective length greater than the thickness, where the ratio between these two quantities is the compression factor of the plate.

 Some metamaterials, such as those based on transformation optics, already feature the compression of electromagnetic fields.
-Though compression of propagation distance can be implicit in these works, this compression has not been an aim unto itself, particularly for reducing the length of imaging systems.
+Though compression of propagation distance can be implicit in these works, this compression has yet to be an aim unto itself, particularly for reducing the length of imaging systems.
 Many optical devices implicitly use imaging or spatially manipulate light using its propagation in integrated optics.
 These devices (e.g., grating spectrometers or multimode interferometers) could be shortened through a spaceplate, leading to significant practical advantages.